 The International Telecommunication Union (ITU) is the United Nations specialized agency for information and communication technologies (ICTs).
-For nearly 150 years, the ITU has coordinated the shared global use of the radio spectrum, promoted international cooperation in assigning satellite orbits, worked to improve communication infrastructure in the developing world and established the worldwide standards that foster seamless interconnection of a vast range of communications systems.
+Since 1865, the ITU has coordinated the shared global use of the radio spectrum, promoted international cooperation in assigning satellite orbits, worked to improve communication infrastructure in the developing world and established the worldwide standards that foster seamless interconnection of a vast range of communications systems.
 From broadband networks to new-generation wireless technologies, aeronautical and maritime navigation, radio astronomy, satellite-based meteorology and converging fixed-mobile phone, Internet and broadcasting technologies, the ITU is committed to connecting the world.

-The Plenipotentiary Conference which is the top policy-making body of the ITU approved Resolution 176 "Human exposure to and measurement of electromagnetic fields" (Busan, 2014).
+The Plenipotentiary Conference which is the top policy-making body of the ITU approved a revised resolution on human exposure to and measurement of electromagnetic fields (Dubai 2018).